nilpunch/massive-ecs/README.md

-# Sparse set ECS library= with rollbacks
+# Sparse set ECS library with rollbacks

 Made for competitive and fast paced online multiplayer games with prediction-rollback netcode.